The Wheel (Mad Men): Plot

-The episode starts with Pete talking to his father-in-law Tom who is talking to him about work and business.
-It then cuts to Betty talking about Thanksgiving plans and going to see her family.
+Pete talks business with his father-in-law Tom, who coyly encourages Pete to have a child with Trudy.
+Betty, meanwhile, plans a Thanksgiving visit to her family.
 She wants Don to come, but he makes up excuses such as having a lot of work to do.
-Meanwhile, Harry has been kicked out of the house.
-He begs his wife to come home, but she is stern with her answer as no.
+Meanwhile, Harry has been kicked out of the house because of his one-night stand.
+He begs his wife to allow him to come home, but she is stern in her refusal.

 The next day Betty comes home and finds Francine crying.
 She suspects her husband Carlton is cheating on her.
 She tells Betty that she saw a lot of long-distance calls to the city, and she called the number back and a woman answered.
 He also sleeps in the city two nights a week.
 All of this led her to believe he is cheating on her.
 Betty comforts and listens to her as she says she wishes she could poison him.
 When Don gets home Betty tells him about the suspected affair and asks how people could do something like this.
 Don reassures her and tells her not to worry.

-Meanwhile, Peggy and Ken are auditioning women to be the voice-over for Relax-a-Cizor.
-Peggy is more interested in Annie, while Ken is more interested in Rita.
-Annie reads off her lines and Peggy keeps interrupting her because she doesn't like how she sounds.
-Peggy interrupts her again and tells her to speak with more confidence.
-Annie eventually gets overwhelmed and starts to cry.
-Peggy then fires her, and they make plans to hire Rita.
+Meanwhile, Peggy and Ken are auditioning women to be the voice-over for the Relax-a-Cizor.
+Peggy prefers Annie, while Ken argues for Rita.
+Initially, Peggy gets her wish and Annie gets the job, but during the actual recording, Peggy keeps interrupting her because she does not like how she sounds.
+Repeatedly ordered by Peggy to speak with more confidence, Annie eventually gets overwhelmed and starts to cry.
+Peggy then fires her, and they agree to hire Rita instead.

 Don sits in his office, trying to think of ideas for Kodak's new projector, dubbed the "Wheel", and he starts to reminisce on a picture of him and his brother Adam.
 Don then goes to call him and is informed by his landlord that Adam hanged himself.
-Don is very hurt by this.
+Don is deeply shocked.